 Buying a home can be an exciting milestone, but there is a lot more to consider than just the initial purchase price.
 If you need extra cash to take care of unexpected homeownership expenses or to buy a home, we may be able to help if you’re receiving structured settlement payments.
-Some of the best-structured settlement purchasing companies work with you to help you determine how many future payments to sell to reach your goals.
+Some of the best-structured settlement purchasing companies work with you to help you or your independent advisor determine how many future payments to sell to reach your goals.

 If you’re receiving structured settlement payments we may be able to help get you the cash you need to cover home expenses.
 Contact DRB Capital today at 877-894-4541 to learn how you can turn your future structured settlement payments into cash.